 - The changing, volatile and challenging context of Northern Syria requires an adaptive approach to programming and systems with clear and consistent communication required to allow all team members to effectively engage in their roles.

 3 - Satisfactory: performance in line with what would be expected of a well-functioning organisation (in line with expectations)

 2 - Acceptable: generally acceptable performance but with some clear, and documented, shortcomings

 1 - Minimal: barely acceptable performance with some major shortcomings and reservations

 0 - Unacceptable: totally unacceptable performance or insufficient data to make an assessment

-This document covers humanitarian aid activities implemented with the financial assistance of the European Union, the European Civil Protection and Humanitarian Aid Operations Department (ECHO).
+This page covers humanitarian aid activities implemented with the financial assistance of the European Union, the European Civil Protection and Humanitarian Aid Operations Department (ECHO).
 The views expressed herein should not be taken, in any way, to reflect the official opinion of the European Union, and the European Commission is not responsible for any use that may be made of the information it contains.